 - Finishers are off-global cooldown, and will be used ideally after every second combo.
 This means the best window to use other off-global cooldown abilities will be after your first combo every time, to avoid GCD clipping.

-- Twin Souls: Bulwark summons a unit that takes damage, meaning you can use it to spread damage out even further with group stacking mechanics, or even solo them.
+- Twin Souls: Bulwark is an extra player on the field that takes damage, meaning you can use it to spread damage out even further with group stacking mechanics, or even solo them.
+It can also cause some DPS / Healer only boss mechanics to target you, so be aware.

 Changelog